-The estimated reading time for this post is 219 seconds
+The estimated reading time for this post is 265 seconds

-I’ve had some (thinking for the right adjective to describe but am coming up empty headed) website issues lately.
-And if you’re like me (a self taught web designer/blogger person who has to maintain it all, etc…), it can become quite disheartening to have your site be down.
+I’ve experienced website issues in the past, and if you’re like me (a self-taught web designer/blogger/site maintenance person who is totally responsible for owning a website), it is quite disheartening to have your site be down.
 It’s not that I didn’t try very hard to fix it, because I’ve had “issues” before that I was able to resolve, but not as complex as this one!
-But with help, I was able to be back online!

 On-the-job, I was taught how to unwrap the flowers, place them in the correctly prepared liquid solution, and cut the flower stems perfectly before placement in correctly prepared containers for storage in the cooler, as required for best results!
 I used a really big stem chopper like this:

 Watch the fingies, Amy!
-I really enjoyed this part-time job (ahem, it’s not on my resume however)!
+No, I never got injured!
+And yes, I really enjoyed this part-time job (ahem, it’s not on my resume however)!
 I was working with live beauty!
-No, I never got injured!
-The work allowed me to continue on my journey (the position was only short lived because my business started getting busy…and I could no longer take calls in the bathroom) living as a flower arranger.
+The work allowed me to continue on my life journey (the position was only short lived because my business started getting busy and I could no longer take calls in the bathroom without feeling guilty) s a flower arranger.

-Where’d my flower show ribbons end up?!
+Where’d my show ribbons end up?!

 I feel a tad smarter in this huge Internet world!
-And this learning experience gives me additional insight into who I am as a self-proficient small business operator.
+Plus this learning experience offered me additional insight into who I am as a self-proficient small business operator.
 And allowing me to help you even more with your client who may be just that: a self-employed small business person.
 My plan for my business is to continue to utilize my website for the purposes it was intended when I started it up <link to my disclaimer!< in the Spring of 2011!

 Could your plan include contacting me to help you help your client?!
-If you need any sort of vocational assessment, I am definitely one of your choices (and would like to be your preferred chosen choice!)
+If you need any sort of vocational assessment, I am definitely one of your choices and would like to be your preferred chosen choice!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.